Determination of the day of the week: Corresponding years

 There are seven possible days that a year can start on, and leap years will alter the day of the week after 29 February.
 This means that there are 14 configurations that a year can have.
 All the configurations can be referenced by a dominical letter, but as 29 February has no letter allocated to it, a leap year has two dominical letters, one for January and February and the other (one step back in the alphabetical sequence) for March to December.

 2021 is a common year starting on Friday, which means that it corresponds to the 2010 calendar year.
 The first two months of 2021 correspond to the first two months of 2016.
 2022 is a common year starting on Saturday, which means that it corresponds to the 2011 calendar year.
 The last ten months of 2022 correspond to the last ten months of 2016.
 2023 is a common year starting on Sunday, which means that it corresponds to the 2017 calendar year.
 2024 is a leap year starting on Monday, which means that it corresponds to the 1996 calendar year.
 The first two months of 2024 correspond to the first two months of 2018.
 The last ten months of 2024 correspond to the last ten months of 2019.

 Each leap year repeats once every 28 years, and every common year repeats once every 6 years and twice every 11 years.
 For instance, the last occurrence of a leap year starting on Wednesday was 2020 and the next occurrence will be 2048.
 Likewise, the next common years starting on Friday will be 2027, 2038, and then 2049.
-Both of these statements are true unless a leap year is skipped, but that will not happen until 2100.
+Both of these statements are true unless a leap year is skipped, of which will not happen until 2100.

-For details see the table below.
+For details, see the table below: